yufeizhao/yufeizhao.github.io/gtacbook/index.md

 ‘This is a wonderful, well-written account of additive combinatorics from the graph theoretic perspective.
 Zhao skillfully ties in this approach to the usual statements and gives a thorough development of the subject.
 This book is indispensable for any serious researcher in this area.
 Beginners will find a thorough account of the subject with plenty of motivation.
 The more experienced reader will appreciate the authors' insights and elegant development of some difficult ideas.’

 _Andrew Granville - University of Montréal_

+---

+### Anonymous MIT student end-of-term subject evaluation comment

+> Yufei's textbook is extremely well written.
+The class is very challenging but teaches a vast amount of useful math.
+Now whenever I'm faced with a problem in graph theory, extremal combinatorics, or additive combinatorics I often will remember useful examples and techniques from this class.
+Yufei helps his students really *master* the techniques, through challenging psets.
+After struggling with some of the questions for hours I usually found that I had internalized why all the theorems presented in the chapter were true and could give reasonable sketches of how to demonstrate them.
+Truly an amazing class.